Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-5-release-notes.md

 -   SDB
 	-  `wait-for-device` command added, when this command is issued SDB waits indefinitely for the target to come to `device` state.
--   RT IDE Certificate Manager
+-   RTIDE Certificate Manager
-	-   Integrated Certificate Manager into RT IDE.
+	-   Integrated Certificate Manager into RTIDE.
 -   Baseline SDK Size Optimizations
 	-   Optimized baseline SDK size from 480MB to 320MB.